 Her life was so action packed and broke the mold of how women were supposed to be, that it inspired many playwrights, musicians and authors to write about her life.

 2. The Quiet Man was filmed here – a famous filming location

-The Quiet Man, staring our very own Maureen O Hara alongside John Wayne, was filmed in Cong, County Mayo and went on to win the director an Academy Award, another of the reasons why Mayo is the best county in Ireland.
+The Quiet Man, starring our very own Maureen O Hara alongside John Wayne, was filmed in Cong, County Mayo and went on to win the director an Academy Award, another of the reasons why Mayo is the best county in Ireland.